beezee/python-types-talk/slides.md

 def change_light(i: Intersection[A]) -> Intersection[A]: ...
 def direct_traffic(i: Intersection[int], cars: int, dir: Dir) -> Intersection[int]: ...
 </pre>

 ---
-title: When to use this

-Are you implementing or defining?

-- Call existing function with different value in a new place?
-Implementing
-- Call many existing functions in a new place?
-Likely defining
-- Add new required parameter to function called ubiquitously?
-Defining

-Implementation (almost) always follows immediately from definition.
-Define as much as possible to be as generic as possible, and implementation is often just a few lines of code, a few minutes of time, and working correctly from the very first run.

----
 title: Closing thoughts